-Figure 6 - Annual mesothelioma SMRs for males by region, 1981-2022
+Figure 6 - Annual mesothelioma SMRs for males by region, 1981-2023 rates for these regions have increased relatively less rapidly over the period than for GB as a whole.

-For males, the highest rates for the period as a whole (1981-2022) were seen in the North East, South East, North West and Scotland, and with the exception of the East and the North West, SMRs all show some decline over time.
-This indicates that mesothelioma rates for these regions have increased relatively less rapidly over the period than for GB as a whole.
+For males, the highest rates for the period as a whole (1981-2023) were seen in the North East, South East, East, North West and Scotland, and with the exception of the East and the North West, SMRs all show some decline over time.
+This indicates that mesothelioma